MrFirthyBook/mrfirthybook.github.io/README.md

 # learna11y.com

-Codebase for the website to advertise the book "Practical Web Inclusion & Accessibility".
+Codebase for the website to advertise the book "Practical Web Accessibility".

 Points to the following domains:
 - learna11y.com